The Board Game Collection

 Thanos

-Thanos, surprisingly, is not the final antagonist in this expansion, but he is the most challenging in the box.
-With the power of the Infinity Gauntlet, he unleashes devastating effects every other turn.
-While you can somewhat prepare for these effects in solo play, in multiplayer, it becomes a brutal and unpredictable ordeal.
-Thanos hits hard and starts with a side scheme that must be cleared before you can even damage him.
-He presents a formidable challenge, but unlike Ronan from the previous box, he is fair.
+Thanos starts with a side scheme that must be cleared before you can even damage him, presenting a formidable challenge.
+However, unlike Ronan from the previous box, he is fair.
 A well-built deck can secure victory, but it will be hard-fought.
-This is scaled-up difficulty done right.
-It’s tough, but not impossible.
+This is difficulty done right—tough but not impossible.

 Hela: Goddess of Death